AndreRH/hangover/README.md

 - [hex-emu](https://gitlab.com/hex-emu/hex-emu): not started yet
 - [Box32](https://news.itsfoss.com/box86-creator-ptitseb/): doesn't exist yet

+(Box32 will translate i386 to ARM64.
+It's what we'll need, because with WoW64 we only can emulate 32-bit architectures, but require the emulator in our 64-bit address space)

 ### 3) How to build
 Currently QEMU is built as a library which is used in Wine.
 This is a license conflict, so there'll be no binaries for download.
 This will change with other emulators.